nyakaz73/secure_tested_django_api/README.md

 ```

 ### 1a.
 Customer Model
 Now its probably time to create our model.
-Navigate to the business app and in the *models.py* file create a Customer Classas follows:
+Navigate to the business app and in the *models.py* file create a Customer Class follows:
 ```python
 from django.db import models
 from django.utils import timezone